How does English Heritage Buildings ensure its buildings are manufactured to the Exova BM TRADA Q-Mark standard?

-We have a clearly documented quality control system throughout our manufacturing process which again has been verified and audited by BM TRADA under the Q-mark scheme to ensure a consistently high standard of product.
+We have a clearly documented quality control system throughout our manufacturing process which again has been verified and audited by Exova BM TRADA under the Q-Mark scheme to ensure a consistently high standard of product.
 Our operators are fully trained in all aspects of their work and we have a documented system for regular calibration of all production machinery ensuring precision and high quality for every frame that we produce.

-Under the scope of the certification, the English Heritage Buildings green oak building system is formally approved by BM TRADA for residential, public and commercial use.
+Under the scope of the certification, the English Heritage Buildings green oak building system is formally approved by Exova BM TRADA for residential, public and commercial use.
 This covers all elements of the oak frame as well as the studwork, external cladding, wall insulation, wall boards, flooring and ceiling construction.

-Are TRADA recognised by Building Regulations?
+Are Exova BM TRADA recognised by Building Regulations?

-TRADA are recognised by all the UK authorities for advice and input into specifying Building Regulations and are called upon as the UK’s timber experts with extensive international experience.
+Yes, they are recognised by all the UK authorities for advice and input into specifying Building Regulations and are called upon as the UK’s timber experts with extensive international experience.

-What is the BM TRADA Q-mark?
+What is the Exova BM TRADA Q-Mark?

 TRADA stands for Timber Research And Development Association and is an internationally recognised centre of excellence on the specification and use of timber and wood products and its name is synonymous with independence and authority in this field.